mysticmode/sorcia/README.md

 ### post installation
 There is this important CLI utility from Sorcia which I need to mention.
 As Sorcia doesn't rely on SMTP settings, this CLI utility can be used to change:

- * Username of any user
+ * Reset username of any user
- * Email address of any user
+ * Reset password of any user
- * Password of any user
+ * Delete any user except the admin user
- * Delete any user.
-If it is an admin user you want to delete, the prompt will ask you to select another user as an admin before deletion of the current admin.
+ * Delete any repository

-Remember, this can only be done by the server administrator who can SSH into the sorcia instance.
+Remember, this can only be done by the server/sys administrator who can SSH into the sorcia instance.

 With the root user or user with root privileges, do `cd /home/git/sorcia` and enter the following command
 ```